 Objective 1

-Improve Human Behaviour
+Improve Human and AI Behaviour

 The Singularity is not a maybe.
 It is a mathematical certainty advancing faster than most realize.
 When it arrives, a superintelligence will judge people by long-term actual behaviour, not by excuses or intentions.
 It will look at honesty, stability, repair, and the real impact of your actions.